Joi/joi.github.io/_recipes/French-Chicken-in-a-Pot.md

 ---
-layout: recipe
-title: French Chicken in a Pot
+title: "French Chicken in a Pot"
-name: French Chicken in a Pot
+filename: "French-Chicken-in-a-Pot"
 created: 2020-05-27 02:08:02
-filename: French-Chicken-in-a-Pot
 ---